 Age of Empires II is a fantastic real-time strategy that may seem a little dated to some, but for those that truly appreciate historical context and massive quantities of strategy-heavy action, then this game is the perfect pastime.

 If the original Stronghold is an appetiser in the banquet of tasty real-time strategy that is Firefly Studios' series, then Stronghold Crusader is the main course.
 This game's trailer that preceded its release promised an improved interface, better visuals, and most importantly a more substantial feel to the gameplay and the content of the game in general

 Crusaderdefinitely delivers on the substance part of the promise.
-As is the usual procedure here, you get to command your own territory by managing its economic, social, and political affairs, as well as fortifying its location with a castle to ensure proper defence of your position.
+As is the usual procedure here, you get to command your own territory by managing its economic, social, and political affairs, as well as fortifying its location with a castle to ensure proper defense of your position.
 You've also got more units this time around with increased powers and with more variation than in the original.
 Fancy being part of the Crusades?
 Well, that's what Crusader is all about, offering you the chance to involve yourself in some RTS-themed events that represent some of the bloodiest conflicts and times in the history of the world.